EderSB/BayesFrailtyIRModels/README.md

 * The codes from estimating parameter for frailty ARA_m models using Bayes estimation;
 * The codes from estimating parameter for frailty ARI_m models using Bayes estimation;
-* The "truck" file thatr contains the datased studied in the manuscript.
+* The "truck" file that contains the datased studied in the manuscript.